greenfield932/CarND-MPC-Project/README.md

 N and dt both define the length of prediction horizon, dt parameter defines how often actuations calculated for each point of the trajectory, while N defines amount of such calculations and influence on size of optimization problem and solver performance as well.

 ## Polynomial Fitting and MPC Preprocessing

-To use
-Preprocessing
+Polynomial fitting performed on the desired trajectory.
+This requred to calculate cross track error and orientation error.

-Transform x,y,psi coordinates from map coordinate system to car's coordinate system, so the first point is the origin and next points coordinates calculated from this point.
+Preprocessing include transform x,y,psi values from map coordinate system to the vehicle's coordinate system, so the first point became the origin and all next points coordinates recalculated from this point.

-Rotate all points on 90 degree to aligh zero heading with X axis.
+Next rotate all points on 90 degree to aligh zero heading with X axis.
+This mostly done for optimization solver and polynomial fitting (i.e. numeric optimizations)

 ## Model Predictive Control with Latency